makerdao/mips/MIP45/mip45.md

 #### `Clipper` -- **tail** [seconds]

 Seconds that can elapse before an auction must be reset.
 Together with `cusp`, this parameter determines when an auction needs to be reset.
-E.g. if `tail` is 1800 seconds, then if an auction is not complete after 30 minutes have elapsed, it will need to be reset.
+E.g., if `tail` is 1800 seconds, then if an auction is not complete after 30 minutes have elapsed, it will need to be reset.

 #### `Clipper` -- **tip** [rad]